Jeff Bezos has said of the Kindle “The one thing you’ll notice about the Kindle is that it does disappear when you read it.”

 Pavic’s Landscape Painted with Tea

-Pavic designed this book as novel with a riddle.
+Pavic designed this book as a novel with a riddle.
 To solve the riddle the reader must find clues throughout the novel and input them into a crossword puzzle in the center of the book.
-This novel would allow hypertext, anchoring and Kindle’s new KDK to be showcased.
+This novel would allow hypertext, anchoring, and Kindle’s new KDK to be showcased.

 Vladimir Nabokov’s Pale Fire